-Fun and performance are the primary motivations for using paddle shifters, both on and off of the racetrack.
+Fun, performance, and control are the primary motivations for using paddle shifters.
 While automatic transmissions are remarkably responsive, many people still like to have the ability to manually shift if they need to.

 Shifting gears manually can also be a safety advantage, particularly in bad weather on a slippery descent; shifting to a lower gear can use the engine speed to slow down the car rather than using the brakes, which could cause the car to skid.

 Using Paddle Shifters